-- a) No single investment of the Nation's funds shall be made in any mutual fund or other commingled investment Commingled Investment that would contain more than ten percent (10%) of the Nation's total portfolio valued at market at the time of such investment, unless otherwise recommended by the Investment Committee and approved by the B&F Committee. - b) With the approval of the Investment Committee, the Nation may invest in any commingled (including, without limitation, any limited partnership, limited liability company, commingled investment fund, hedge fund, private equity fund, unit trust, joint venture, trust or mutual fund), Commingled Investment as long as it is either (i) registered under the Securities Act of 1933 and/or the Investment Company Act of 1940, as amended, and has qualified under applicable state registration requirements or (ii) is exempt from such federal and state registration. - Any mutual fund must be purchased at the current net asset value; and if a commingled/mutual fund is used as an investment, the prospectus or operating guidelines
+- a) No single investment of the Nation's funds shall be made in any Commingled Investment that would contain more than ten percent (10%) of the Nation's total portfolio valued at market at the time of such investment, unless otherwise recommended by the Investment Committee and approved by the B&F Committee. - b) With the approval of the Investment Committee, the Nation may invest in any Commingled Investment as long as it is either (i) registered under the Securities Act of 1933 and/or the Investment Company Act of 1940, as amended, and has qualified under applicable state registration requirements or (ii) is exempt from such federal and state registration. - c) Any mutual fund must be purchased at the current net asset value of such mutual fund. - d) The Investment Manager for a Commingled Investment shall have demonstrated a favorable record of at least three years in managing institutional assets in the particular investment strategy relating to such Commingled Investment; provided, that shorter-term histories will be considered for entire portfolio management teams that have portable favorable records from predecessor firms of at least three years in managing institutional assets in the particular investment strategy relating to such Commingled Investment.

-- of that fund will be the operative policy and the guidelines set forth in this Policy shall not control. of such mutual fund. - The Investment Manager for a Commingled Investment shall have demonstrated a favorable record of at least three years in managing institutional assets in the particular investment strategy relating to such Commingled Investment; provided, that shorter-term histories will be considered for entire portfolio management teams that have portable favorable records from predecessor firms of at least three years in managing institutional assets in the particular investment strategy relating to such Commingled Investment. - Commingled Investments Exception.
+7.3 Commingled Investments Exception.
 Commingled Investments may provide lower costs and better diversification than can be obtained with a separately managed account pursuing the same investment objectives.
 However, Commingled Investments cannot customize investment policies and guidelines to the specific needs of individual clients.
 The Investment Committee may determine to accept the policies of Commingled Investments in order to achieve such lower costs and diversification benefits.
 Therefore, Commingled Investments and the related Investment Managers and their respective affiliates recommended by the Investment Committee and approved by the B&F Committee shall be exempt from the policies and restrictions specified in this Policy (other than those set forth in this Section 7), and the related Investment Managers and their respective affiliates will have full discretion over the portfolio management decisions subject to the guidelines established by the respective organizational and related documents and offering documents of the Commingled Investments and the contracts with the related Investment Managers and their respective affiliates.
 Proxy votes for securities held by Commingled Investments shall be exercised by the related Investment Managers.